 What does it not settle?

-A committee vote settles little on its own.
+A calendar slot settles little on its own.
 Three gates remain, and any one can stall the bill.

-First, a full Senate floor vote, which has not happened.
+First, a full Senate floor vote, which has not been scheduled.
+A bill can sit on the Legislative Calendar for weeks or months before leadership calls it up, or never.
 Second, reconciliation between the House and Senate versions, because the two chambers are not working from identical text.
 Third, the President's signature.
-EconoTimes notes the bills stay blocked pending full floor debate.

 What are we watching?